 He frowns and says, "It was just a meal.
 Don't worry about it."
 He goes and gets his laptop bag, locks his office and waits for me before he follows me out to the lot.

-I open my car door to get in, drop my purse on the seat and I'm suddenly overwhelmed with the need to explain why I'm pushing him away.
+I open my car door to get in, drop my purse on the seat and I suddenly have this overwhelming need to explain why I'm pushing him away.
 "Masen, I'm sorry."

 "There's nothing to be sorry for, so please just do me a favor and get in your car.
-It's freezing out here."
-I look down at my arms wrapped around my waist and see white vapor coming out of my mouth, knowing he's right.
-Standing outside in this weather at night is no place for me to start opening up about my past.
+It's freezing tonight."
+I look down at my arms wrapped around my waist and see white vapor coming out of my mouth.
+Standing outside in this weather is no place for me to start opening up about my past.

-For a second I weaken, asking myself who it would hurt if I shared a meal with this lovely man, and I know the answer is me - I'm the one who would get hurt.
-I know how quickly I'd fall in love with someone like him and suddenly the need to flee is so strong that I get in my car and don't look back as I drive off.
+For a second I weaken, asking myself who it would hurt if I shared a meal with this lovely man, and I know the answer is me—I'm the one who would get hurt.
+I know how quickly I'd fall for someone like him, and suddenly the need to flee is so strong that I get in my car and don't look back as I drive off.

 I will never understand why he turned on me like that.

 Tonight I have to get a scene done where Edward wants to know why Bella can't make a commitment to him.
-I'm trying not to let it get too heavy but it's hard when you're feeling melancholy and when I read back the last few paragraphs I've written, I realize it's reminiscent of what happened just after six o'clock.
+I'm trying not to let it get too heavy but it's hard when I'm feeling melancholy.
+When I read back the last few paragraphs I've written, I realize it's reminiscent of what happened just after six o'clock.